fistlabs/fist/docs/guides/using-plugins.md

 Plugin system is a powerful and simple tool to extend your application and organize your project files.

 Plugins will be executed before application starts.
 Plugins is a static application extensions.
-If one of them fails during the execution then application will never started.
+If one of them fails during the execution then the application will never started.

 ##Format
 Plugin is a common-js file that should export special interface:

+_fist_plugins/example.js_

 ```js
 module.exports = function (app /*, done */) {